betoSolares/minij/README.md

 make build

-These should create a directory called 'build' with an executable file inside called 'minij'.
+These should create a directory called `build` with an executable file inside called `minij`.

 ## Usage